ob2001/sunrise/readme.md

 ## Equation of the center
 $$C=a_0\sin{M}+a_1\sin{2M}+a_2\sin(M)$$
-This is a truncation of the periodic series where the coefficients are calculated as follows:
+This is a truncation of the periodic series expansion with the coefficients calculated as follows:
 - $a_0=\arcsin{\left(2e-\frac{1}{4}e^3+\frac{5}{96}e^5+\frac{107}{4608}e^7\right)}$
 - $a_1=\arcsin{\left(\frac{5}{4}e^2-\frac{11}{24}e^4+\frac{17}{192}e^2\right)}$
 - $a_2=\arcsin{\left(\frac{13}{12}e^3-\frac{43}{64}e^5+\frac{95}{512}e^7\right)}$